novuhq/novu/docs/docs/channels/chat/slack.md

 When using Slack you will have to save the integration credentials on the subscriber entity.

-In this guide we will perform the flow you have to do in order to obtain the `webhookUrl` that Novu needs to send chat messages to your customers.
+In this guide, we will perform the flow you have to do to obtain the `webhookUrl` that Novu needs to send chat messages to your customers.

-We will provide the basic flow that the user needs to perform in order to successfully send notifications via the Slack integration.
+We will provide the basic flow that the user needs to perform to successfully send notifications via the Slack integration.

 ## Application Setup